 Maine's Climate Action Plan is a vital opportunity to build a stronger, healthier, more prosperous, and resilient future for Maine.

-Maine Climate Action Plan
+Climate Action Plan for Maine

 The Climate Action Plan details actions needed to reduce climate pollution and create new jobs as part of the transition to a clean energy economy that will benefit Maine people, businesses, and our environment.

-The Climate Action Plan was created by the Maine Climate Council who determined that the costs of inaction greatly exceed the costs of taking action to accelerate the transition already underway to clean transportation, renewable energy, and resilient infrastructure.
+The Climate Action Plan was created by the Maine Climate Council (MCC), who determined that the costs of inaction greatly exceed the costs of taking action to accelerate the transition already underway to clean transportation, renewable energy, and resilient infrastructure.

 The new Climate Action Plan includes a wide variety of recommendations to create new jobs and reduce pollution, including sharp increases in electric vehicles and residential heat pumps, additional support for renewable energy projects, assistance to improve community resilience, and programs to protect natural and working lands across the state, which act as critical carbon sinks.

-The Maine Climate Council
+Maine Climate Council

 In 2019, Governor Janet Mills and bipartisan majorities of the Maine Legislature passed new laws aimed at improving public health and strengthening the economy by reducing greenhouse gas emissions to at least 80% below 1990 levels by 2050.
-A 39-member Maine Climate Council (MCC) was established to create a new Climate Action Plan to provide recommendations for achieving the state’s bold climate targets.
+A 39-member Maine Climate Council was established to create a new Climate Action Plan to provide recommendations for achieving the state’s bold climate targets.

 According to a 2019 poll, 76% of Mainers view the work of the Climate Council as a top priority, even during the COVID-19 crisis.